Right to time off for health and safety representatives

 Health and safety investigation

-The claimant was employed as a train operator for London Underground and was also safety representative for the RMT trade union.
+The claimant was employed as a train operator for London Underground and was also one of the RMT trade union’s safety representatives.
 In June 2014, the claimant, along with ASLEF safety representative Ms Tily, made a request to carry out a health and safety investigation on a broken conductor rail.
 The respondent initially refused paid time off to carry out the investigation.
 However, after another request by Ms Tily, in September 2014 the respondent allowed paid time off and apologised for the delay in agreeing to it.

 Employment Tribunal decision